ElliottLandsborough/Hubot-HTTP-Title/README.md

 ## Why does this exist?

-I was having troubles with hubot and jsdom - specifically with jsdom import failing with this error:
+Importing jsdom into a hubot script was broken with this error:

 hubot/node_modules/jsdom/lib/jsdom/living/helpers/validate-names.js:2
 const xnv = require("xml-name-validator");